google/applied-computing-series/ac1/_sources/basic_descriptive_statistics/minimum_and_maximum.rst

       order and return the smallest value greater than or equal to ``search_key``

-To practice using ``MATCH``, suppose a company called CandyData handed you the `Halloween Candy`_ dataset with information about various Halloween candies.
+To practice using ``MATCH``, suppose a company called CandyData handed you the `Halloween Candy`_ dataset from FiveThirtyEight with information about various Halloween candies.
 Suppose they ask you to find out which of the candies is most expensive.
 You know that you need to find the row with the highest value in the Price Percent column, so you can use the ``MATCH`` function!

 Now you must start filling in the inputs for ``MATCH``.
 The first input is the value you’re searching for.
 You’re looking for the maximum value in the column,